 - Build something together with legos or Duplos.

-- Go camping in the living room or backyard complete with smores if you don’t have a fire to roast the marshmallow, microwave a marshmallow for 8-10 seconds)
+- Go camping in the living room or backyard, complete with smores.
+If you don’t have a fire to roast the marshmallow, microwave the marshmallow for 8-10 seconds)

 - Design and go on an indoor or outdoor treasure hunt.